Why do you like testing?

 Critical attitude surely helps when it comes to software testing.
 By nature, if you like to find faults in others’ work, software testing is the job for you.
-But remember, the attitude should be limited to work and should not affect your relation with colleagues and personal life.
+But remember, the attitude should be limited to work and should not affect your relationship with colleagues and personal life.

 #7.
 Software testing is about understanding the customer:

 Isn’t it correct?
-A good software tester is the one, who understands what customer wants, who studies market, who understands latest trends, who provides relevant information to the client, who interprets how important the product is for the customer and ultimately who can put on customer’s shoes and work on product.
+A good software tester is the one, who understands what customer wants, who studies the market, who understands latest trends, who provide relevant information to the client, who interprets how important the product is for the customer and ultimately who can put on customer’s shoes and work on a product.
 Software testing is really not about mechanically executing 50 test cases per day but to understand importance of test cases and tweaking them as per requirement and analyzing results to provide best results.